pointw-dev/eve-utils/src/eve_utils/skel/auth/README.md

   * Decide whether to disable google-oauth2 (in Connections tab of the application)
 * Create API
   * Identifier (e.g. https://pointw.com/{$project_name} )
-    * use the value you specified in ES-AUTH_JWT_AUDIENCE
+    * use the value you specified in AUTH_JWT_AUDIENCE
   * Signing Algorithm: RS256
   * Allow Skipping User Consent (why doesn't this work?)
 * Branding->Universal Login